sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/monitoring-plan.md

 Please visit our [Observability Docs](./observability) for more in-depth information about observability.

 ## What should I be monitoring?
 Sourcegraph comes with built-in monitoring in the form of [Grafana](./observability/metrics#grafana) using [Prometheus](./observability/metrics#prometheus) for metrics and alerting.
-Generally, you can access Grafana by visiting `https://<your-sourcegraph-url>/-/debug/grafana` for monitoring purpose.
+Generally, you can access Grafana by visiting `https://<your-sourcegraph-url>/-/debug/grafana` for monitoring purposes.

 ## When should I be monitoring?
 Whenever you see an alert on the Grafana dashboard.